grzechu01/battleships/README.md

 To exit, use Ctrl + C.

+ Application build process requires .NET Core 2.2 SDK to be installed on your computer.

 In order to play, clone repository, go to directory with application ("BattleshipsApp"), run

 - dotnet build